JokubasD/IDM-Assignment-1/README.md

 Here are some tips to do that:

 General:
-- Inspect and understand all the interfaces in the package tudelft.wis.idm_tasks.boardGameTracker.interfaces
+- Inspect and understand all the interfaces in the package tudelft.wis.idm_tasks.boardGameTracker.interfaces.
 - Have a close look the very basic reference implementation the package tudelft.wis.idm_solutions.BoardGameTracker.POJO_Implementation.
 This implementation does not use any databases, but instead stores all data in POJOs (plain old java objects).